 Mold is a fungus found both indoors and outdoors.
 Spores are always present in your home, but you don’t notice them unless they grow.

 So, to prevent mold growth, you need to reduce areas in your home that are warm and damp.
 You can do this by improving air circulation.

-Of course, one of the best ways to improve air circulation is by turning on fans.
+Of course, turning on fans is one of the best ways to improve air circulation.
 Fans promote airflow and help reduce excess moisture.
 They reduce a room’s overall humidity, making it much harder for spores to grow.
-They keep mold at bay wicking excess moisture away from your walls and furniture.
+They keep mold at bay, wicking excess moisture away from your walls and furniture.

 Tips On How To Run Your Fan Effectively To Prevent Mold

 Here are some tips for running your fan effectively to prevent mold: